 Remove the caps from the vial and instillation system.
+Lay out a disposal bag.

-Place the vial on a firm surface and press the connector of the instillation system firmly in a straight manner on to the vial.
+Place the vial on a firm surface (e.g. table) and press the connector of the instillation system firmly in a straight manner on to the vial.